stepanenko/javascript-info/Matrix/05_regexp.md

 `\s` Matches any whitespace (space, tab, newline)
 `\S` Matches any non-whitespace character
-`\b` Word boundary - marks the start and the end of a word
+`\b` Word boundary - marks the start and the end of a word `\B` Non-Word Boundary - find a pattern that is "buried" inside another word

 ## Groups and Capturing